Kuuuube/tablet_binary_data_formats/docs/gd-xxxx-u/gd-xxxx-u.md

 - P = Pressure data

-- SXt = 0 when tilt is negative (tilted right), 1 when tilt is positive (tilted left)
+- SXt = 0 when tilt is negative (tilted left), 1 when tilt is positive (tilted right)

     (Wacom's spec at the time these tablets were made likely flipped these.
 Above is how modern standards would define tilt negative vs positive.)

 - Xt = Tilt value in X direction

-- SYt = 0 when tilt is negative (tilted forwards), 1 when tilt is positive (tilted backwards)
+- SYt = 0 when tilt is negative (tilted backwards), 1 when tilt is positive (tilted forwards)

     (Wacom's spec at the time these tablets were made likely flipped these.
 Above is how modern standards would define tilt negative vs positive.)